-- Earnings Before Interest and Taxes" means income from operations determined on a consolidated basis in accordance with generally accepted accounting principles; - Net Debt Reduction" means the change in "Net Debt" from the beginning of the fiscal year to the end of the fiscal year.
-The term "Net Debt" means the obligations of Coke Consolidated and its subsidiaries under long-term debt and capital leases (including any current maturities), less cash, short-term investments and marketable securities, all determined on a consolidated basis in accordance with generally accepted accounting principles; and - "Revenue" means net sales revenue determined on a consolidated basis in accordance with generally accepted accounting principles.
+- "Earnings Before Interest and Taxes" means income from operations determined on a consolidated basis in accordance with U.S. generally accepted accounting principles ("GAAP"); - "Net Debt Reduction" means the change in "Net Debt" from the beginning of the fiscal year to the end of the fiscal year.
+The term "Net Debt" means the obligations of Coke Consolidated and its subsidiaries under long-term debt and capital leases (including any current maturities), less cash, short-term investments and marketable securities, all determined on a consolidated basis in accordance with GAAP; and - "Revenue" means net sales revenue determined on a consolidated basis in accordance with GAAP.